zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    Generated for a Modbus read holding registers request.

-   :c: The connection.
+   :param c: The connection.

-   :headers: The headers for the modbus function.
+   :param headers: The headers for the modbus function.

-   :start_address: The memory address of the first register to be read.
+   :param start_address: The memory address of the first register to be read.

-   :quantity: The number of registers to be read.
+   :param quantity: The number of registers to be read.

 .. zeek:id:: modbus_read_holding_registers_response
    :source-code: policy/protocols/modbus/track-memmap.zeek 67 102